7rouz/youtube-playlist-creator/README.md

 ## How to use
 (This project is still a work in progress so this version is just First you need to get a key that will allow you to use Youtube API. you need a google account then you can go and get your key here https://console.cloud.google.com/apis/credential
+Then you need to download ID clients OAuth 2.0 file and rename it client_secrets.json and put it in the project.

 Second you need to substitute the value of DEVELOPER_KEY in search.py .